 We would like to acknowledge this sacred land on which Our Networks will take place.
 Tkaronto (Toronto) has been a site of human activity for 15,000 years.
 This land is the territory of the Huron-Wendat and Petun First Nations, the Seneca, and most recently, the Mississaugas of the Credit River.
 The territory was the subject of the Dish with One Spoon Wampum Belt Covenant, an agreement between the Iroquois Confederacy and Confederacy of the Ojibwe and allied nations to peaceably share and care for the resources around the Great Lakes.
 Today, the meeting place of Toronto is still the home to many Indigenous people from across Turtle Island and we are grateful to have the opportunity to work in the community, on this territory.

 We are grateful to the First Nations House and Elders Circle (Council of Aboriginal Initiatives) for the language that this acknowledgement is based on.

 Our Networks organizers have hosted civic tech events and community networks workshops, created network literacy materials, and built mesh networking software for the past two years.

-Dawn Walker is a researcher and PhD student at the University of Toronto focused on participatory design tactics for building environmental civic technologies.
-She also imagines possibilities for grassroots and decentralized (environmental) data with EDGI and Data Together.
-A keen urban agriculturalist, Dawn would rather be in the garden.
+Dawn Walker is a researcher and PhD candidate at the University of Toronto.
+Her research focuses on values and social transformation in the design of decentralization projects.
+Her previous research included co-design to investigate how community mapping increases participation in urban agriculture.
+She also works on grassroots and community infrastructure with groups including EDGI and Data Together.
+A keen amateur agriculturalist, Dawn would rather be in the garden.

-Garry Ing is a designer and technologist residing in Toronto, contributing to Toronto Mesh.
-His previous work and collaborations has been with the Strategic Innovation Lab (sLab) at OCAD University, the Technologies for Aging Gracefully Lab at the University of Toronto, and Normative.
-He is a graduate of OCAD University, with a background in graphic design.
+Garry Ing is a designer and researcher centred around the overlap of technology and critical practice.
+His previous work and collaborations has been with the Strategic Innovation Lab (sLab) at OCAD University, the Technologies for Aging Gracefully Lab at the University of Toronto, Normative, and Format.